 Remote Access VPN with Two-Factor Authentication

-If you configure a GlobalProtect portal or gateway with an authentication profile and a certificate profile (which together can provide two-factor authentication), the end user must authentication through both profiles successfully before gaining access.
-For portal authentication, this means that certificates must be pre-deployed on the endpoints before their initial portal connection.
-Additionally, the client certificate presented by a user must match what is defined in the certificate profile.
+If you configure a GlobalProtect portal or gateway with an authentication profile and a certificate profile (which together can provide two-factor authentication), the end user must succeed at authentication through both profiles before gaining access.
+For portal authentication, this means that certificates must be pre-deployed to the end clients before their initial portal connection.
+Additionally, the client certificate presented by a client must match what is defined in the certificate profile.

-This quick configuration uses the same topology as GlobalProtect VPN for Remote Access.
-However, in this configuration, users must authenticate against a certificate profile and an authentication profile.
+This quick configuration uses the same topology as Figure: GlobalProtect VPN for Remote Access.
+However, in this configuration the clients must authenticate against a certificate profile and an authentication profile.
 For more details on a specific type of two-factor authentication, see the following topics:

 - Use thedefaultvirtual router for all interface configurations to avoid having to create inter-zone routing.